manuu1311/SeagullStory/README.md

          --Answer: No

 ## How we approached the problem
 We reduced the problem to a NLI task.
-We used a BERT-like model fine-tuned on NLI datasets and finally our own dataset.
+We want to use a BERT-like model fine-tuned on NLI datasets and finally our own dataset.
 Then, we want to deploy the model and use It with an API.
 This way, we want to be able to play It as a mobile app.

 ## The model